naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 PlugShocked: Oh, mon dieu..

-JewelNeutral: ...Yes, and Hornet believed it to be Galaxy Man.
+Jewel: ...Yes, and Hornet believed it to be Galaxy Man.

 PlugShocked: Non non non!
 Galaxy and I were watching zis.